MichaelCastiau/Exoterra-Terrasky-modbus-remote-firmware/README.md

-# IR Remote, RS-485 Modbus RTU controller
+# ExoTerra Terrasky IR Remote, RS-485 Modbus RTU controller

 This is my codebase for a STM32 powered 38kHz IR remote that can 'learn' and then send out specfic signals for day, night and twilight lighting effects for the Exo Terrasky light.
 It makes use of the NEC protocol to learn and send commands.

+The purpose is to automate an ExoTerra Terrasky using IR, since the default remote control doesn't have any timers.

-RS-485 Modbus RTU can be used to automate sending these commands, using a Modbus RTU enabled CPU
+RS-485 Modbus RTU can be used to send commands to change the lights, using a Modbus enabled PLC.

 ## Modbus